Boom: Dow hits 20,000 for first time ever

 Few expected the Dow to rise so much, especially after a Trump victory.
 In fact, many feared a market crash if Trump upset Hillary Clinton.

 Instead, Wall Street embarked on a very impressive post-election rally that carried the Dow above both the 19,000 and 20,000 levels.
+CNNMoney's Fear & Greed Index is flashing "greed," a vast improvement from "extreme fear" mere days before the election.
+The VIX (VIX), a gauge of volatility in the markets, has dropped to the lowest level since July 2014.

 One reason for the pause: investors want more details on the timing and effectiveness of the stimulus plans rolled out by the new administration.